pansworld/probability/basics/README.md

 P(A_1 \cup A_2 \cup ..
 A_n) = 1 - \frac{1}{2!} + \frac{1}{3!} - .. (-1)^{(n+1)}\frac{1}{n!}
 $$

-Using the taylor series can be apporximated to
+Using the taylor series can be approximated to

 $$
 P(A_1 \cup A_2 \cup ..
 A_n) = 1 - e^{-1}